What Size Dumpster for Garage Cleanout?

 How much does a garage cleanout dumpster cost?

-Dumpster rental for garage cleanouts typically costs $300-600 depending on size and location.
-A 10-yard dumpster starts around $300, while a 20-yard runs $400-600.
-Prices vary by region.
+$300-600 is typical, depending on size and location.
+A 10-yard starts around $300; a 20-yard runs $400-600.
+Prices vary by region, which is why our calculator adjusts for your zipcode.

 How long can I keep the dumpster?